 In 2016, 7,000 hectares of mangroves stretching along the Gulf of Carpentaria died of thirst (stock photo).

 The rapidity of the mangroves’ demise shocked scientists, who described the destruction as the worst of its kind in the world.
-Professor Ricardo Mancera, School of Biomedical Sciences, who is leading a research project aimed at preserving the seeds of threatened species, believes the environmental catastrophe serves as a warning.
+Professor Ricardo Mancera, School of Pharmacy and Biomedical Sciences, who is leading a research project aimed at preserving the seeds of threatened species, believes the environmental catastrophe serves as a warning.

 “The recent large-scale demise of recalcitrant-seeded mangroves in northern Australia is an ominous reminder that localised extinction of important keystone species can occur rapidly, highlighting the plight of threatened rainforests,” Professor Mancera said.

 “Eastern Australia alone is estimated to have more than 1500 rainforest plant species with desiccation sensitive seeds, the majority of which are found in remnant rainforest habitats.
 A high proportion of them are threatened by habitat loss and global warming.”

 Rainforests house some of the most diverse ecosystems on earth, however they have been under threat for decades.
 Approximately half of the world’s rainforests have been destroyed by development, such as land clearing for agriculture, logging, mining and road construction.
 Global warming and climate change are an added and ongoing risk to the survival of existing rainforests, and their plant and animal populations.

 Professor Mancera’s project, ‘Advanced cryobanking for recalcitrant-seeded Australian rainforest plants’ seeks to examine the impediments to using cryobanking to successfully preserve plants, like those found in Australia’s threatened rainforests.
 Cryobanking is the use of deep freeze storage at liquid nitrogen temperatures (-196°C) for the long-term preservation of plant, animal and human tissues.